Jbachtiger/ci-pp5-gamer-verse/README.md

 ![CSS Validation](docs/testing/css_validated.png)

 ### ES Lint
 The ESLint extension was downloaded on Gitpod and integrated throughout the entire project.
-Any errors that it picked up were corrected, however, most of these were minor and to do with spelling mistakes.
-Each page was meticulaiously scanned for probelms and fixed if any came up.
+Any errors that it picked up were corrected, however, most of these were minor and had to do with spelling mistakes.
+Each page was meticulously scanned for problems and fixed if any came up.

 ### Colour Contrast Checks